 Keep watch over the door of my lips.

 Eyes – To look and view others in love.

 To take care of your eyes – eat healthy; protect your eyes from harm as this is the only pair you have.

 For pretty eyes – wear eyeshadow, liner and mascara that enhances your eye colour and skin tone.

 The eye is the light of the body.

 If your eye is good, your whole body will be full of light.

-Take some time to think over each point; read the bible verses and pray for your inner and outer beauty.
+Take some time to think over each point; personalise it to yourself and read the bible verses, then pray for your inner and outer beauty.
 Do you have any tips on being modest to share?